nielsen-oss/docs/javascript/testing/README.md

 - In unit tests when we just want to see that a callback was called in some scenario.

 Keep in mind that when doing E2E tests we **won't** mock anything since we wish to test the whole app.

+Spies is a different approach which lets you assert on function calls while still keeping the real implementation.
 ### Mocking functions
-Sometimes when testing a component that receives a callback, we want to see that this callback was called in some scenarios, for that we have mocks and spies.
+Sometimes when testing a component that receives a callback, we want to see that this callback was called in some scenarios, for that we have mocks.
 Creating a mock function in jest is done in a simple command:
 ```javascript
 const mockFn = jest.fn()